 1. Gardening

 Get green-fingered and get outdoors by picking up gardening in your own back garden!
-My family and I recently took on an allotment, which costs around £50 for a whole year, and it’s been one of my favourite hobbies to pick up this year.
+My family and I took on an allotment a couple of years ago, which costs around £50 for a whole year, and it’s been one of my favourite hobbies to pick up in the past few years.

-Buy a cheap seed kit and you could even start growing your own fruit and vegetable for a super-frugal living hobby!
+Buy a cheap seed kit and you could even start growing your own fruit and vegetable for a super-frugal living hobby that gets you out in nature every day.
+It’s hard work keeping pests and birds away from your crops, but there’s nothing sweeter than digging into a meal with fruit and veg you’ve grown from a tiny seed!

 2. Running